-Adding up autism risksOctober 15th, 2012 in Autism spectrum disorders /
+Adding up autism risksOctober 15, 2012 in Medicine & Health / Autism spectrum disorders

 The causes of autism and autism spectrum disorder (ASD) are complex, and contain elements of both nature (genes) and the environment.
 New research published in BioMed Central's open access journal Molecular Autism shows that common genetic polymorphisms (genetic variation) can add up to an increased risk of ASD.

 The contribution of inheritance and genetic mutation versus environmental factors to the risk of ASD is hotly debated.
 Most twin studies show the contribution heavily tilted toward inheritance, but the exact amount of involvement of genes in ASD risk is less apparent.
 This is because, while the impact of rare genetic variations on ASD risk is becoming clear, the role of more common variations, so called single nucleotide polymorphisms (SNP), remains unresolved.

 In a vast project involving researchers across the USA, genetic data from families in the Simons Simplex Collection (where one child, but neither parent or any brothers or sisters, have ASD) and the Autism Genome Project (where one or more children were affected), was compared to families from the HealthABC program a cross section of the population).

 By analyzing one million of the common variations in each participant's genome, it became clear that, in families where only one child is affected, 40% of the risk of ASD is inherited.
 In families where more than one child is affected this increased to over 60%.
 By looking in more detail at the unaffected parents and siblings of children with ASD it appeared that the inherited risk was additive.

 Prof Bernie Devlin, from the University of Pittsburgh, explained, "Each of the common variations involved in ASD has little effect on its own, however our results show that they add up.
 This could explain why, while the parents might each not show any symptoms, their children receive enough of the risk versions to be affected."